Sybrax/Sybrax/README.md

 ![Github Banner](https://sybrax.dev/opengraph-image.png?51c6ef22de7ac717)
 ## About me
 A random ``javascript developer``, but with the merit of being enthusiastic, passionate and reasonable, and with energy to spare.
 Hi👋.
-I'm Lohan, and right now all I'm waiting for is you!
+I'm Lohan, a french developer and right now all I'm waiting for is you!

 ## Skills